cameron5906/buddy-cli/README.md

    git checkout -b my-feature
    ```

-3. Make your changes and commit them:
+3. Make your changes and commit them early and often:

    ```sh
    git commit -m "All about my cool feature"